iqbaldiit/leetcode-problem-solution/README.md

 ## 1. Introduction to pandas
 ## 2. SQL 50 (MSSQL)

 The following is the base cost (No User).
-In serverless mode there is no base cost nearly 0 or 2 to 12 USD /month (because of some "alawys on"  Service) all pricing source: internet / aws price calculator
+In serverless mode there is no base cost nearly 0 or 2 to 12 USD /month (because of some "alawys on"  Service).

+all pricing source: internet / aws price calculator
+-
 ### Core Service Cost

 | Service                     | Provisioned Type / Tier           | Monthly Base Cost (USD) | Reasoning                                                                 |